 You could also gift your nanny something to facilitate relaxation and self-care.
 Such as a massage or perhaps a subscription to the Calm App.

-If you suspect your nanny is quiet quitting, I recommend sitting down and having a conversation with them asap.
+If you suspect your nanny is quiet quitting, we recommend sitting down and having a conversation with them asap.

 At least you will know one way or the other what is going on, and what if anything you might be able to do to help.

-And if you and your nanny do decide the best thing to do is to part ways, don’t start your search for a new nanny without watching this video on how to run a successful nanny search first.
+And if you and your nanny do decide the best thing to do is to part ways, make sure you know how to run a successful nanny search before you begin.